MinecraftCS/UMCMP/README.md

 ## Usage
 To use mappings from UMCMP, you must use [Fabric's Enigma Swing](https://maven.fabricmc.net/cuchaz/enigma-swing).
-From there, open the jar for the version you're looking to deobfucate, and then go to File -> Open Mappings -> Enigma File.
+From there, open the jar for the version you're looking to deobfucate, and then go to File -> Open Mappings -> Enigma File (legacy).